mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Making Predictions from time-varying Mixed Graphical Model}

 When making predictions with time-varying MGMs, in principle we would need to estimate the time-varying model at the maximum resolution, that is, at every time point.
-However, this would be computationally expensive, i.e. for a time-series of $n = 1000$ time points, we would need to fit 1000 models in order to compute predictions.
-The \code{predict} method in \pkg{mgm} provides two different options in order to compute predictions and nodewise errors across time, which do not require to estimate $n$ models.
+However, this would be computationally expensive: for example, for a time-series of $n = 1000$ time points, we would need to fit 1000 models in order to compute predictions.
+The \code{predict} method in \pkg{mgm} provides two different options in order to compute predictions and nodewise errors across time, without requiring to estimate $n$ models.

-The first option, \code{tvMethod = "weighted"}, computes predictions from each model $t_e$ with $e \in E$, for all $n$ time points.
-In order to arrive at a final prediction for a given time point $t$ we use a weighted average using the weights $w_t^{t_e}$ of each model at $t$.

-The second option is \code{tvMethod = "closestModel"}, which for each time point determines the closest estimation point $t_e$, and then uses this model for prediction.
+The first option, \code{tvMethod = "weighted"}, computes predictions for each of the $n$ time points from \emph{all} models $t^e \in \mathcal{E}$.
+It then computes a weighted average over the predictions of all models at each time point.
+The weight is equal to the weight of the kernel function at $t$ for the respective model estimated at $t^e$.
+The second option is \code{tvMethod = "closestModel"}, which for each time point determines the closest estimation point $t^e$, and then uses this model for prediction.
 Accordingly, local nodewise errors are calculated only from the closest model.
 Note that if one estimates $n$ models at equally spaced time points, this method corresponds to the above described situation of estimating a time-varying model for each time point.

 In order to compute predictions we call the \code{predict()} function and provide the data, the fit object and the desired method to compute predictions.
 Here we pick \code{tvMethod = "weighted"}: